SashaKryzh/ua-validator/README.md

 # Create T3 App

-This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
+This is an app bootstrapped according to the T3-Stack.

 ## What's next?
 How do I make an app with this?